sapio-lang/sapio/docs/learn-sapio/src/ch05-02-taproot.md

 # Taproot

-Currently Taproot is scheduled to active on Bitcoin in November 2021 but there is limited support for it across all ecosystem tools.

-Sapio scripts can become very large in size, and would greatly benefit from being able to split up and merkelize the logic into smaller satisfiable chunks.
-This makes it economical to use Sapio.
+Sapio contract logic can become very large in size, so Sapio benefits from being able to split up and merkelize the logic into smaller satisfiable chunks.
+This makes it much more economical and easy to use Sapio however you like.

-The compiler is currently relatively naive about this, and unknown (or worse, unchecked) errors might occur as a result of pushing these limits.
-Hopefully, `rust-miniscript` should catch such errors, but a malicious author might be able to trigger an unknown unsatisfiable script.

-Without full Taproot support, Sapio is probably ill-advisable to use at writing, but this will hopefully change in the immediate future.

-## Taproot Optimizations

-With Taproot comes the opportunity to [Huffman Code](https://en.wikipedia.org/wiki/Huffman_coding) spending paths to decrease fees even further.
-Sapio currently uses `rust-miniscript` Policy language to generate spending conditions, so Sapio should be able to carry metadata from the programmer about the likelihood of various paths being taken, but this currently only is used within a script as opposed to the Tapscript tree itself.
+Generally speaking, a Sapio programmer need not think about this too much, it will be set up automatically under the hood.
+However, at writing, limited optimizing of Taproot trees is done, so a wise programmer would want to express their program in such a way to not allow Taproot leafs to be larger than need be.